jamescherti/batchfetch/README.md

 # Batchfetch - Efficiently clone or pull multiple Git repositories.

-## Important: This is still under development
+## Important: This project is still under development

 This project is still under development and is not functional yet.